rwblokzijl/Msc-thesis-EuroToken/thesis.md

 # Introduction

-The world has long been speculating on how the financial infrastructure of the world could be restructured to better serve the world.
-When the Bitcoin [@Bitcoin:whitepaper] white paper was published in 2008, it seemed decentralized ledger technologies could be the missing link that would finally enhance the transparency, digital efficiency, and feature set of our payment options.
+Eccentric visionaries have long been speculating on how the global financial infrastructure could be restructured to better serve the people of the world.
+When the Bitcoin [@Bitcoin:whitepaper] white paper was published in 2008, it seemed decentralized ledger technologies could be the missing link that would finally enhance the transparency, digital efficiency, and feature set of our payment system.
 9 years later, Facebook announced a private currency controlled by a group of corporations [@Diem:whitepaper].
-3 years after that the Chinese government announced that they had reached 92,771 transactions per second with their new Central Bank Digital Currency (CBDC) [@ForbesChinaCoin:online].
+3 years after that the Chinese government announced that they had reached 92,771 transactions per second in a closed trail of their new Central Bank Digital Currency (CBDC) [@ForbesChinaCoin].
 And the Eurosystem is set to make a decision on whether to start a digital euro project in mid 2021.

+Currently no decentralized currencies are in a position to challenge the upcoming "central coins".
+Even the most prominent crypto currencies, including Bitcoin and Ethereum [@Ethereum:whitepaper], simply lack the scalability and price stability necessary to be a valid medium of exchange and reliable store of value.
+While there have been attempts to create fully decentralized stablecoins, none have yet been proven to work in practice on a large scale.
+With high transaction costs and price uncertainty, the most fundamental problems of money are still unsolved by distributed currencies.
+The future of the financial system might be decided by competition between the governments of the world and opaque proprietary alternatives.

-The direction of crypto currencies is no longer determined by eccentric visionaries imagining a financial system that gives power back to the people.
+Its starting to become clear that the direction of crypto currencies will not be determined by collections of anonymous individuals imagining a financial system that gives power back to the people.
 Governments and large corporations have joined the race for the worlds leading digital currency.
-Whether for profit, their national interests, or the good of humanity, the winner will be left controlling and overseeing a significant chunk of the worlds transactions.
+Motivates by profit, national interests, or the good of humanity, the winner will be left controlling and overseeing a significant chunk of the worlds transactions.

-Currently no decentralized currencies are in a position to challenge the upcoming central coins.
-Even the most well known crypto currencies, including Bitcoin and Ethereum [@Ethereum:whitepaper], simply lack the price stability necessary to be a reliable store of value.
-While there have been attempts to create fully decentralized stablecoins, none have yet been proven to work in practice on a large scale.
-With the most fundamental problems of money still unsolved by distributed currencies, the future of the financial system might be decided by competition between the governments of the world and opaque proprietary alternatives.

 The winner of this race might come to influence the most basic aspects of our daily lives.
 Where China and Facebook are making rapid progress, the Eurozone is still deliberating.
 Meanwhile their presence in the race might be vital in incorporating the values of personal freedoms and privacy.

-This thesis aims to provide a design for a digital euro that builds on, and recombines mechanisms used by today's stablecoin, and existing Distributed Ledger Technologies, in order to create a digital euro analog called EuroToken.

-EuroToken is a prototype for a Central Bank Digital Currency.
+This thesis provides a design for EuroToken, a prototype for a Central Bank Digital Currency.
 Its primary purpose is to implement, for the first time, a currency that is: digital, universally accessible, central bank issued, and peer-to-peer.
+Our unique design stems from an analysis of the fundamental challenges distributed technologies face today and exploring how an institution with the reliability, experience and reach of the European Central Bank (ECB) might provide solutions.

 ## The decline of cash

-The eurozone system of today relies on two main types of money.
+Most monetary systems of today relies on two main types of money.
 Private money, managed by private banks, and public money, managed by the European Central Bank (ECB).

 Public money is the money we have in our physical wallets.
 It consists of bank notes and coins and is often referred to as cash.
-Once upon a time it was possible to exchange this money for gold directly at the central bank of a country and thus derived its value from gold directly.
+Once upon a time it was possible to exchange this money for gold directly at the central bank of a country and thus it derived its value directly from gold.
 Today however, the value of this money is guaranteed by the reputation and trustworthiness of the central bank [@The_Gold_Standard].
 No physical euros will be created unless by the central bank itself, and no one can seize them unless with physical force.
-This puts it in contrast to private money.
+This puts it in opposition to private money.

-Private money is the digital money in our bank account.
-It derives its value from the banks reliability and reputation and is only usable through the bank itself.
-Without permission from the bank, storage, transfer and withdrawal are not possible.
-If a bank overexposes itself to the public markets, the money stored with them might not be payed back in full.
-Additionally, these banks act as a central point at which any individual or group ban be silenced by freezing their assets.
+Private money is the money in our bank accounts.
+It derives its value from the reliability and reputation of the private bank and is only usable by instructing the bank to transfer it.
+Without permission from the bank, deposits, transfers and withdrawals are not possible.
+Effectively, these banks act as a central point at which any individual or group ban be silenced by freezing their assets or withholding service.
+Additionally, if a bank overexposes itself to market forces and goes bankrupt, the money stored with them might not be payed back in full.

 A person in the eurozone can weigh the risks and benefits of these two types of money.
 The ECB is a large, historically trustworthy, and democratically